iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

   - **Decision points:** what needs approval/confirmation, and by when
 - **Dependency mapping**
   A clear view of everything the delivery relies on (and what depends on us), so surprises don’t land late in testing or release:
-  - **External services & APIs:** third-party endpoints, rate limits, authentication flows (login/token exchange), **service commitments (SLA — Service Level Agreement, e.g., uptime and support response expectations)**, and change-notification channels (how we learn about breaking changes).
+  - **External services & APIs:** third-party endpoints, rate limits, authentication flows (login/token exchange), **service commitments (SLA — Service Level Agreement, e.g., uptime and support response expectations: how often the service is available and how quickly support responds when something breaks)**, and change-notification channels (how we learn about breaking changes).
   - **Vendor components & SDKs:** version constraints, licensing/usage terms, upgrade cadence, and known limitations that affect scope.
   - **Platform constraints:** mobile operating system (OS) versions, app-store rules, device permissions, and background/foreground behavior.
   - **Device compatibility boundaries:** supported device models/firmware ranges, Bluetooth profiles, SDK/device pairing steps, and explicit “not supported” cases.